Kumru/METU-CENG/CENG242/README.md

 **C++**
 * the3: Formula 1 championship simulation.
 * the4: Board game simulation.
+Tester written by me can be accessed from [here.](https://github.com/cahity/PL-HW4-Tester)